 Georgia Code § Title 43, Chapter 21 — This section of Georgia state law establishes the rights and duties of hotels and motels.
 It is divided into three articles: Rights, duties, and liabilities of innkeepers; Sanitary regulations for hotels and inns; and Roadhouses and public dance halls.
 You can click on each article to learn about specific state statutes.

 Hotel and Motel Fire Safety Act of 1990 — The federal government generally has little oversight of hotels and motels, although these establishments are expected to comply with provisions of the Americans With Disabilities Act (ADA) and the Civil Rights Act of 1964.
 This 1990 legislation imposed fire safety criteria for establishments in the hospitality industry providing public accommodations.
 These federal requirements are in addition to any state or local requirements.

 If you suffered serious injuries or your loved one died because of a hotel or motel’s negligence, you deserve justice.
-Balams Law Group fights on behalf of tourists visiting Georgia from other states or countries as well as residents of Fulton County, Clayton County, DeKalb County, Gwinnett County, and Cobb County.
+The Balams Firm fights on behalf of tourists visiting Georgia from other states or countries as well as residents of Fulton County, Clayton County, DeKalb County, Gwinnett County, and Cobb County.

-Emanuel Balams is an experienced personal injury attorney for fights on behalf of clients in many surrounding areas such as Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
-He represents all clients on a contingency fee basis, so you do not pay anything unless you receive a financial award.
+ReShea Balams is an experienced personal injury attorney for fights on behalf of clients in many surrounding areas such as Gwinnett County, Fulton County, DeKalb County, Cobb County, and Clayton County.
+She represents all clients on a contingency fee basis, so you do not pay anything unless you receive a financial award.